carlosquijano/android-clean-app-template/README.md

 Contributions to this project are welcome!
 If you find a bug or would like to suggest an enhancement, please open an issue on GitHub.
 Pull requests are also welcome.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/carlosquijano/jetpack-compose-app-template/tags).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details